-These probiotic yogurts are believed to strengthen the immune system.
 If, for example, your dog has been taking antibiotics while dealing with food allergies or has been diagnosed with inflammatory bowel disease you could try certain kinds of Greek yogurt based on your vet’s recommendation.
-It’s low in calories as a bonus and most likely harmless.
-Just use moderation, good judgement and don’t expect miracles!
+It’s low in calories which is good.
+Just use moderation and don’t expect miracles!

-As stated above, these bacterial strains are generally designed for humans so the results could be disappointing.
+As stated above, these bacterial strains are designed for humans so the results could be disappointing.
 A canine-formulated probiotic likely offers a higher chance of success.

 Consider a Better Idea

 Most people do not have the time or desire to try to feed their dog in this experimental manner.
 Many are rightfully content to give them their daily dog food.
 If you’re considering something like Greek yogurt, it’s probably best to just put that money towards a better quality food that fits their needs.

 This way you don’t have to worry about supplementing your dog’s diet.
 You can just give them their food and rest easy knowing that they are getting everything that is vital.
 Of course, if your pet dog is dealing with long term digestive issues, you should address it with a professional rather than using a hit or miss approach with Greek-style yogurt.